Review and computational comparison of adaptive least-squares finite element schemes: Introduction

 The negligence of the divergence contribution to the flux error allows for a collective marking strategy driven by the (slightly) modified alternative error estimator \cite{MR4011536,MR4271577}.
 This guarantees optimal convergence rates in terms of the energy error plus the \(L^2\) error of the flux variable.

 The analysis of the alternative error estimator in \cite{BringmannDissertation} and in \cite{MR4011536,MR4271577} requires the exact solution of the linear system of the FEM.
-However, a modified adaptive algorithm with collective marking in \cite{MR4280291} allows for an iterative solver leading to optimal convergence rates with respect to the overall computational costs.
+However, a modified adaptive algorithm with collective marking in \cite{MR4280291} allows for an iterative solver leading to optimal convergence rates with respect to the overall computational costs for a standard adaptive FEM.

-The only Q-linear convergence result for the built-in refinement strategy in \cite{MR3671598} requires a \emph{sufficiently large} bulk parameter \(0 \ll \theta < 1 \).
+While the plain convergence of adaptive LSFEM driven by the built-in estimator has recently been shown in \cite{MR4138307,MR4216839} for any bulk parameter \(0 < \theta \leq 1\), the only Q-linear convergence result in \cite{MR3671598} requires a \emph{sufficiently large} bulk parameter \(0 \ll \theta < 1 \).
 This contrasts the established convergence analysis in \cite{MR3170325,MR3719030} asserting optimal rates for \emph{sufficiently small} bulk parameters.
 The investigation of the bulk parameter is one goal of this paper.

+Most but not all of the convergence results in Section~\ref{sec:algorithms} below hold for discretisations with arbitrary fixed polynomial degree.
+For the sake of concise statements, the presentation in this paper restricts to the lowest-order case.

-Moreover, this paper provides an experimental investigation of the performance of three adaptive LSFEM based on different error estimates applied to multiple benchmark problems.
+Besides the theoretical review, this paper provides an experimental investigation of the performance of three adaptive LSFEM based on different error estimates applied to multiple benchmark problems.
 The influence of the chosen marking and refinement parameters is examined.
 A benchmark problem with a scalable microstructure in the right-hand side with exact integration allows the investigation of the data approximation employed in the adaptive algorithm with separate marking.
 Another focus is put on the performance of the implementation.

-Beforehand, Section~\ref{sec:LSFEM} introduces the least-squares discretization of the Poisson model problem and Section~\ref{sec:triangulation} the notation for the triangulations and their adaptive refinement.
+Beforehand, Section~\ref{sec:triangulation} introduces the notation for the triangulations and their adaptive refinement and Section~\ref{sec:LSFEM} presents the least-squares discretisation of the Poisson model problem.
 The subsequent Section~\ref{sec:algorithms} presents the three investigated adaptive LSFEM algorithms and recalls the theoretical convergence results.
 The first subsection of Section~\ref{sec:experiments} discusses some aspects of the implementation such as the employed numerical quadrature.
-The Subsections~\ref{subsec:Lshape}--\ref{subsec:waterfall} present the results of the experiments.
+The Subsections~\ref{subsec:Lshape}--\ref{subsec:interface} present the results of the experiments.
 This paper ends with a conclusion in Section~\ref{sec:conclusion}.